 - 58% of respondents say they want to invest more in social networks.

-Being a ‘social company’ of course means a lot more than merely using social media.
+Social business of course means a lot more than merely using social media.
 It’s especially about the way you give the customer, his experience, his personal values, emotions, needs and engagement a central place in all company processes.

 From the report, it appears that it is exactly in those fields where the emergence of social media has given an important extra push in the right direction.
 In other words: it’s not about the channels but about the way companies involve their clients: customer-centricity.
 It’s not new but it seems to finally be understood.